 I left for Burning Man emotionally exhausted.
 I’ve spent the last year and a half living in Kitchener and working on my PhD at the University of Waterloo, while doing my best to advocate for cycling infrastructure in a city that desperately needs safer streets.
 I arrived in Kitchener with an optimism for the city that slowly eroded to a point of hopelessness.
 I’ve had friends ask me why I let these issues get to me.
 It’s quite simple, actually.
 When your daily bike commute involves near misses with speeding cars and run-ins with the angry people driving them, the stress accumulates.
 When you, justifiably, see every vehicle on the road as a potential threat to your safety, streets become a minefield of sorts.
 Their potential as vibrant public spaces disappears.

 The straw that broke the camel’s back for me before I left for Burning Man was a Twitter discussion (maybe more aptly labeled as a war) sparked by a column in my local newspaper.
 The TLDR of the article was that cyclists should follow the rules of the road.
 These sorts of columns are nothing new, and people who cycle (PWC: person who cycles or people who cycle.
 I’m using this from now on!) have probably encountered some version of it in their own cities.
 The message is straightforward enough, but, in my mind, was a little out of touch with our current context.
 I’ve never really seen these “think pieces” as helpful to making our streets safer.
 Most PWC know the rules, and the ones who don’t follow them likely won’t be swayed by a newspaper article.
 What I do see these articles doing is adding fuel to the divisive “cyclist” vs “driver” fire, and maybe even emboldening some to use their cars to be more aggressive towards PWC.
 This is dangerous in a city like Kitchener, where we have very little cycling infrastructure protecting us.
-Finger wagging at PWC to follow road rules in a city with no separated bike lanes is like telling someone to stay in their swim lane when they’re drowning in the pool.
+Finger wagging at rule-breaking cyclists in a city with no separate cycling infrastructure is like scolding a drowning swimmer for not staying in their lane..
 I just don’t see it as helpful in the midst of what I see as an emergency.
 We don’t have any floatation devices handy and the lifeguard is nowhere to be seen.

-Finger wagging at people who cycle to follow road rules in a city with no separated bike lanes is like telling someone to stay in their swim lane when they’re drowning in the pool.
+Finger wagging at rule-breaking cyclists in a city with no separate cycling infrastructure is like scolding a drowning swimmer for not staying in their lane.
 I just don’t see it as helpful in the midst of what I see as an emergency.
 We don’t have any floatation devices handy and the lifeguard is nowhere to be seen.

 The ensuing online debate provoked by this article was what really took it out of me.
 It turned into a circular argument where facts on cycling infrastructure weren’t acknowledged, nor the complexity of the issue at hand itself.
 It just became nasty and I felt gross after a certain point of engaging in the back and forth.